-- Reading of the Executive Board management report, the Supervisory Board's observations on this report, the Supervisory Board's report on corporate governance, the Statutory Auditors' report on this report and their report on the annual financial statements for the financial year ended 31 December 2020, - Reading of the Executive Board management report, the Supervisory Board's observations on this report and the Statutory Auditors' report on the consolidated financial statements for the financial year ended 31 December 2020, - Review and approval of the financial statements for the year ended 31 December 2020, - Discharge of the members of the Executive Board and the members of the Supervisory Board, - Review and approval of the consolidated financial statements for the year ended 31 December 2020, - Allocation of income for the financial year, - Distribution of a dividend, - Option of payment of the dividend in shares, - Reading of the special report of the Statutory Auditors on the regulated agreements and commitments referred to in Article L.225-86 of the French Commercial Code, - Approval of the regulated agreements and commitments referred to in Article L.225-86 of the French Commercial Code, - Approval of the remuneration policy for corporate officers, - Approval of the report on the remuneration of corporate officers, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2020 to Ronan Le Lan as Chairman of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31
+- Reading of the Executive Board management report, the Supervisory Board's observations on this report, the Supervisory Board's report on corporate governance, the Statutory Auditors' report on this report and their report on the annual financial statements for the financial year ended 31 December 2021, - Reading of the Executive Board management report, the Supervisory Board's observations on this report and the Statutory Auditors' report on the consolidated financial statements for the financial year ended 31 December 2021, - Review and approval of the financial statements for the year ended 31 December 2021, - Discharge of the members of the Executive Board and the members of the Supervisory Board, - Review and approval of the consolidated financial statements for the year ended 31 December 2021, - Allocation of income for the financial year, - > Distribution of a dividend, - Option of payment of the dividend in shares, - Reading of the special report of the Statutory Auditors on the regulated agreements and commitments referred to in Article L.225-86 of the French Commercial Code, - Approval of the regulated agreements and commitments referred to in Article L.225-86 of the French Commercial Code, - Approval of the remuneration policy for corporate officers - Approval of the report on the remuneration of corporate officers,

-December 2020 to Francis Albertinelli as a member of the Executive Board,

-- Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2020 to Frédéric Larroumets as a member of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2020 to Jean-Claude Le Lan Junior as a member of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2020 to Jean-Claude Le Lan as Chairman of the Supervisory Board, - Determination of the amount of remuneration to be allocated to the members of the Supervisory Board, - Reappointment of Florence Soule de Lafont as member of the Supervisory Board, - Reappointment of Jean-Claude Le Lan as member of the Supervisory Board, - Appointment of Hubert Rodarie as a member of the Supervisory Board, - Authorisation given to the Executive Board to purchase the Company's shares.
+- Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2021 to Ronan Le Lan as Chairman of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2021 to Francis Albertinelli as a member of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2021 to Frédéric Larroumets as a member of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2021 to Jean-Claude Le Lan Junior as a member of the Executive Board, - Approval of the elements of the remuneration paid or allocated for the financial year ended 31 December 2021 to Jean-Claude Le Lan as Chairman of the Supervisory Board, - Determination of the amount of remuneration to be allocated to the members of the Supervisory Board. - Reappointment of François-Régis de Causans as member of the Supervisory Board, - Appointment of Jean-Claude Le Lan Junior as member of the Supervisory Board, - Renewal of the term of office of a Principal Statutory Auditor, - Authorisation given to the Executive Board to purchase the Company's shares.